MehmetCanBOZ/MehmetCanBOZ/README.md

 #### I am self-taught web developer.

-I do content on Design and Development about Web Programing.
+I do content on Design and Development about Web Programing and AI.
 I really enjoy learning programming languages like Python and Javascript also framework like React, as well as work in Django.

 Skills: REACT / JS / HTML / CSS/ C